github-suleman/Decepticons-hexarmy/README.md

 # Interactive Character Carousel

 This project is an interactive carousel showcasing unique character profiles, each with a detailed backstory and special abilities.
-The carousel features hover effects, action buttons, and an image download functionality, creating an engaging and immersive user experience.
+The carousel features hover effects, action buttons, image download functionality, and keyboard navigation, creating an engaging and immersive user experience.

 ## Table of Contents
 - [Features](#features)